Skip to Main Content Skip to Footer

 I didn’t expect much to change.
 I’d go to work, go back home, have some free time, do some chores and go to sleep.

-Living together with another person sure is a learning curve, but we’re both confident that we’ll be able to figure it out.
+But a lot has changed.
+Those chores happen to take up a lot more free time than I expected.
+And living together with another person sure has a learning curve, but we’re both confident that we’ll be able to figure it out.

 And that’s it!